 Its malware scanner has perfect 100% malware detection rates, its web protection is excellent at detecting and blocking online threats, and its password manager is as good as most standalone password managers.

-Avira also has the best free plan on the market, as well as competitively priced premium plans that offer more value than most other antiviruses.
+Avira also has one of the best free plans on the market, as well as competitively priced premium plans that offer more value than most other antiviruses.

 Avira Security Features

 Avira has a powerful cloud-based antivirus scanner that compares files against a large malware directory and also uses heuristics to detect zero-day threats.
 The cloud-based scanner offloads the CPU-intensive process of analyzing your files to a server in the cloud, allowing Avira to use the most advanced scanning tools without slowing down user devices.
 Because of its effectiveness against all types of malware, Avira’s scanning technology has also been licensed out to numerous antivirus vendors, including TotalAV and Systweak.